Adaptive Momentum and Nonlinear Damping for Neural Network Training: Methodology

-where $\gamma, \alpha, \rho >0$, $x,p, \xi \in \mathbb{R}^N$ and ``$\star$'', ``$[\cdot]^k$'' denote element-wise multiplication and exponentiation respectively.
-Note that while Equation \eqref{eq:iKFAD_p} also includes a standard fixed friction term apart from the new adaptive friction mechanism, we find that in practice we can often set $\gamma \approx 0$ and still maintain performance.
-The existence of a fixed friction term however is helpful in obtaining theoretical convergence guarantees.
-Note that iKFAD does not rescale individual learning rates like ADAM.
+Although Equation \eqref{eq:iKFAD_p} includes a fixed friction $\gamma$, as well as the adaptive friction mechanism, we find that in practice, setting $\gamma = 0$ still maintains good performance.
+Retaining a fixed friction term, however, is helpful in obtaining theoretical convergence guarantees.

+Note that, while in the discrete setting, Adam is viewed as performing per-parameter learning rate adaptation through the second-moment estimate $\zeta$, its continuous time formulation can also be interpreted as performing per-parameter momentum adaptation.
+This provides a useful parallel with iKFAD.
+Both methods regulate the momenta $p$ on a per-parameter basis: Adam performs this adaptation in the position equation, $\dot{x} = \dfrac{p}{\sqrt{\zeta+\epsilon}}$, whereas iKFAD introduces this control directly through the momentum equation, $ \dot{p} = -\nabla f(x) - \gamma p - \xi \star p$.

 To better understand the role of the adaptive friction coefficient $\xi$, we look at the exact solution of equation \eqref{eq:iKFAD_xi}, given as